By ·Updated July 2026

 How many independent coffee roasters are in Rochester, NY?

-We've mapped 5 active independent coffee roasters in Rochester as of May 2026: Boulder Coffee, Boulder Coffee Roasters, Canaltown Coffee Roasters, Fuego Coffee Roasters, and Union Place Coffee Roasters.
-The scene is small but stubbornly independent — Canaltown has been roasting in the same location for over thirty years, and Boulder's Alexander Street cafe in the South Wedge has anchored the neighborhood since 2005.
+We've mapped 8 active independent coffee roasters in Rochester as of July 2026: Boulder Coffee Roasters, Canaltown Coffee Roasters, Fuego Coffee Roasters, Union Place Coffee Roasters, Java's Coffee Roasters, New City Cafe & Roastery, Ink Wtr Coffee Roasters, and Untold Coffee Lab.
+The scene is small but stubbornly independent — Canaltown and Java's have both been roasting in Rochester since the early 1990s, and Boulder's Alexander Street cafe in the South Wedge has anchored the neighborhood since 2005.

 Do Rochester coffee roasters ship nationwide?